enter site Differences.

 Often , these softer transferable skills are the clincher when it comes to hiring managers deciding between candidates.
 They have a gut feeling that you are a better ‘fit’ even though this really means the way you communicated your skills and experience was with much more conviction and in line with your personal traits.
 Clever, eh?

-Send a ‘thank you’ message to your interviewer
+what literature review looks like Send a ‘thank you’ message to your interviewer

 So many candidates know they should be doing this, yet so many forget and underestimate the importance of it.
 You are demonstrating your thoughtfulness and consideration which is an attractive trait that will keep you at the forefront of the mind of the interviewer.